Contact information

 I am a pathologist and researcher in NDS and I work as an Honorary Consultant in Cellular Pathology (urological pathology) at Oxford University Hospitals NHS FT.
 My interests are in academic histopathology, Evidence-Based Medicine, and prostate cancer research.

-I am the lead for the Oxford Radcliffe Biobank (ORB) & Head of the Oxford Centre for Histopathology Research (OCHRe).
-These closely collaborting teams form a vital service that provides tumour biobanking, NHS archive tissue access, and governance oversight for numerous projects involving patient histopathology samples across the university, under the umbrella the ORB Research Tissue Bank generic REC approval.
+I am the CI of the Oxford Radcliffe Biobank (ORB) & Head of the Oxford Centre for Histopathology Research (OCHRe).
+These closely collaborating teams form a vital service that provides tumour biobanking, NHS archive tissue access, and governance oversight for numerous projects involving patient histopathology samples across the university, under the umbrella the ORB Research Tissue Bank generic REC approval.

 RESEARCH overview